ptomato/ptomato.github.com/opensource/beams/beams-download.md

 # The software #

-There's no installer for Beams, since I haven't yet found a need to install it on any other computer than my lab computer.
+There's no nice one-click installer for Beams.
+I'm truly sorry that you have to go through some fuss to install it, and I would welcome suggestions on how to make a one-click installer for Windows especially.
 At some point, you will find the installer on this page.

 Until then, things require a little bit of patience.